jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Breaking News - List of all problems, startingin 1970's, because we didn't adapt to a new age.
 Collaboration is needed, and held back, time to act Stargazer

 So you're a believer in Techvolution.
-And if you act like it, you'll also be a player god.
+I know what because you're using a computer and the internet to read this now.
+You were drawn to learn both by the majic of learning cool new tools.
+You upgraded you're cyborgology, which also updated you're personal philosophy to Techvolution; whether you realize it or not.

+Darth Blockbuster stands in Techvolution's way.
+He uses dark majic to keep you using Industrial Age tools.
+When the spectacle wears off, he uses his Death Star to make the Computer Age tools and mentalities against the rules.

 We're in a dilemma, much like Darth King, Darth Blockbuster doesn't hate us.
-He is stuck in the matrix, or better put, he's stuck inside the old red/blue philosophy of the Industrial Age, making him an unknowing antagonist of the Computer Age.
+He's stuck in the matrix, or better put, he's stuck inside the old red/blue philosophy of the Industrial Age.
+Darth Blockbuster is an unknowing antagonist of the Computer Age.

 But who cares.
 That's why I'm not writing to "The Executive".
-I'm writing it to you, Stargazer.
-If Techvolution clicks, you'll see out of your matrix that makes you an extra on dying Industrial Age.
-You'll search and seek out new digital tools to solve your real-life problems.
-That's how you'll become and control the player god of the Computer Age.
-Using Techvolution, an unhappy life inside the substantial management and competition of the era of mass production will stop.
-You'll live and enjoy all the benefits of the era of mass collaboration.
+I'm writing it to you Stargazer.
+All you have to do, is see the matrix that makes you an extra of the dying Industrial Age.
+Using Techvolution, an unhappy life inside the heavy management and competition of the era of mass production will end.
+You'll finally enjoy all the benefits of mass collaboration inside the Computer Age.

 ILLUSTRATION

-That's why this book's illustration is a regular person standing on Main Street-a single person in the game of civilization.
-His or her job is to do what's best for themselves, and help society prosper.
-She's looking up for guidance and sees two options.
-Open-source heroes who've never stop inventing, innovating, thinking ahead, and Darth Blockbuster whose being selfishness, self-important, short-sighted.
-It's the story of every upgrade of civilization.
-Good vs. evil.
-Right vs. wrong.
-Jedi vs. Sith.
+That's you in the illustration.
+Your job is to do what's best for yourself, and help society prosper.
+You're looking up for guidance and see two options.
+Open-source heroes who've never stop inventing, innovating, thinking ahead, and Darth Blockbuster who is selfish, self-important, short-sighted.
+It's the same story everytime we upgrade our civilization.

 The only question is, what philosophy do you believe in?
 The one that clicks creates your ruling philosophy.
-That's the power of Main Street.
-To either by the extra of antagonists, or the player god for the protagonists.
-You have the tool Stargazer to see protagonists, antagonists.
-You understand the difference between classic stories and art/spectacle.

-The fate of civilization awaits.
-In the sky high above is the mythical "player god" who you control.
+Remember, in the sky high above is the mythical "player god" who you control.
 If you want to.
+That's the power of an empowered Main Street—empowered now with the tools to see the difference between Good vs. evil.
+Inventor vs. Noble.
+Jedi vs. Sith.

+The fate of civilization awaits your choice Stargazer.
 So the conclusion of this book is a discussion in your head, which might look something like this.

 ## Extra vs Player God

-### School
+Our story takes us to Anytown in Western Civilization.
+From Austrailia's high heat, to England's rainy shores, to coast to coast in the United States of America.
+Our story plays out anywhere capitalist democracies promote red/blue philosophy, obession with mass production, and the goal of rising in the global heirarchy.
+All relics from the Industrial Age.

+We all live inside this culture.
+And in that

+Off we go to a high-school gym.
+The middle step of an education system that has kids from kindergarden to college senior year.

+Kids walk around.
+Their accents don't matter.
+The school logo doesn't matter.
+Everyone is wearing the same fashion, listening to the same music, buying the same products.
+This is happening right now, across the world that the Industrial Age worked so hard to globalize.
+These kids are competitors to "get in".

-A high-school gym.
-Tables are arrange in neat rows.
-Behind each stand a few adults, who hold the "swag" of various universities, colleges, companies, charities, and branches of the military.
-A teenage Stargazer looks up, but sees nothing, and returns to looking back down at a handful of swag.
+The kids walk between neatly arranged tables.
+Behind each stand a few adults who hold the "swag" of various universities.
+A teenage Stargazer looks up, and sees a big "Your Future, Your Choice" sign.

-Player god: Not one of these yahoo's was honest with me.

-Extra: They answered every question you asked.

-Player god: No they didn't.
-How much debt do your customers graduate with isn't a hard question.
-Heck they know what happened a hundred years ago, but their own customers are a mystery.

-Extra: Calling students customer's is a good idea.
-We're going to stand out.

-Player god: We're paying them, why are they giving us bad reputations?

-Extra: They're educating us.

-Player god: Indocrinating us you mean.
-You just want their stamp of approval.
-You're too scared to learn a skill and go try something, and be responsible for your success of failure.
-Welding, sewing, designing...

-Extra: There are no manufacturing jobs anymore.
-That era is done.

-Player god: And that doesn't scream something at you.
-That our society gave away its factories, engineers, it's problem solvers for fucking lawyers, consultants, and marketers?
-Play any Civilization game and see what happens to the society that doesn't fucking have the ability to make its own shit.

-Extra: I have no idea what you're talking about.
-I'm just going to school.
+A perky college recruiter Sam breaks Stargazer's wonderment "You look like a thinker.
+We'll let me tell you, Bedwick College has everything you're looking for".

+Stargazer responds "What am I looking for?", which gets the response "The education of a lifetime, and the prestige of being part of a renowned cutting edge institution.
+And we have some of the best financial aid...".

+Stargazer's Player god wonders "Ask him about Master Class, or Skillshare.
+I mean for the price they're charging, we can buy our own equipment and learn whatever we want.
+Ask him what his advice.
+See what answer we get".

+Stargazer's Extra jumps in "We will not!
+We can get into this school".
+Player god responds "Get into?
+Why do educators limit education?.
+Maybe we should bad mouth our competition".

+Recruiter Sam uses a scanner to scan Stargazer's name tag with bar code.
+Sam then reads his laptop "Wow, yes we'd love to arrange a campus meeting and show you around..."
+Player god "Credit check for sure".
+Extra "Shut up!".
+Sam continues talking as Stargazer has an internal dialogue.

+Player god "All I'm saying, is we haven't even thought about it.
+I mean we've been in school for twelve years right, and we're still not 'educated'?
+Going any further, without knowing...

+Extra "Knowing what, we're a kid.
+You go to college to find what you want to do.
+They teach you, guide you."

+Player god "Sciences, engineering, maybe.
+Urban Studies.
+Aboriginal Studies We're buying a mystery box because it comes with a fancy completion certificate.
+They won't even tell you what it's good for.
+No one ever won a game of Civilization with this shit.
+We're important.
+Real problems are out there".

+Extra "But they don't have tables do they."

 ### College

 Stargazer sits in a college classroom.
 Wearing the swag of the college.
 A few years older.
-Taking notes.

-Professor: As we know from the recent paper by Johnson, the Film Noir is it's own genre of film.
-This revelations leads us towards...
+Taking notes as a professor lectures, "As we know from the recent paper by Johnson, the Film Noir is it's own genre of film.
+This revelations leads us towards..."

+Now inside a tutorial room.
+Where

 We jump forward.
 Stargazer is in a round circle of student activists on a campus ground.
 Dozens of students surround them.